Watts-Lab/task-mapping/The Fish game.md

 # Criteria
 ## Performance calculation
 > The score of a player at a particular point in time was simply determined by the location of that player in the virtual world, which parallels the fishes’ preferences for darker areas in their environment.
-> To discourage inactivity, players were awared a score of zero if their avatars were touching a wall
 >
+> To discourage inactivity, players were awarded a score of zero if their avatars were touching a wall
+>
 ## Incentives
-Participants were paid 50 cents for reading the instructions, and could receive a bonus of up to $1.25 during the six minutes of gameplay
+>Participants were paid 50 cents for reading the instructions, and could receive a bonus of up to $1.25 during the six minutes of gameplay
+> >These bonuses were the players' cumulative scores divided by the total length of the game times the total possible bonus
+>
-> These bonuses were the players' cumulative scores divided by the total length of the game times the total possible bonus They were also paid 12 cents per minute for any time spend in the waiitng room, minus any time that player spent against a wall
+>They were also paid 12 cents per minute for any time spend in the waiting room, minus any time that player spent against a wall